SUC-DriverOld/MSST-WebUI/README.md

   cd MSST-WebUI
   ```

 - Create Python environment and install the requirements.
+We recommend to use python 3.10.

   ```bash
   conda create -n msst python=3.10 -y